thevyomonaut/portfolio-website/README.md

 # portfolio-website
-Portfolio website built using HTML, CSS and JavaScript
+Static portfolio website built using HTML and CSS.